 More than one in three Americans are overweight and that number is growing.
 Over the past decade the rate of obesity rose from 34% to 42%.
 It’s not that those individuals aren’t trying to be healthy.
 Just look at the number of weight loss programs on the market today: keto, low carb, pre-packaged meals, fasting, low calorie, low fat, and the list goes on and on.
 With so many options, why is obesity continuing to increase?
 Surely, there’s something going on here—something beyond a lack of willpower.

 The answer may lie not in a lack of willpower.
 Obesity rates are influenced by our sedentary behavior and our dietary habits, but also in our genetic code.
 This may explain why some people can eat whatever they want and stay slim while others weigh and measure every morsel that goes into their mouths and still struggle to lose weight.
 It may also explain why overweight and obesity tends to run in families.
 While the basic principle of calories in/calories out still applies, our genetic makeup may have an influence on how efficiently the body burns those calories and what types of foods an individual craves.

 Genes can influence an individual’s predisposition for being overweight by as much as 80%.
-While there are hundreds of genes that can influence weight, there are four that are especially problematic: MC4R, FTO, DRD2 and BDNF.
+While there are hundreds of genes that can influence weight, there are four that can guide behavioral recommendations to overcome any predispositions: MC4R, FTO, DRD2 and BDNF.